empyriumz/Numerical-Berry-curvature/README.md

 See [Phys.
 Rev. Lett.
 119, 166601](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.119.166601) for results.

 ## Usage
-The Mathematica notebook is a demo for a $4\times 4$ Hamiltonian describing the low-energy effective model of Bi$_2$Se$_3$.
+The Mathematica notebook is a demo for a 4*4 Hamiltonian describing the low-energy effective model of Bi2Se3 in the presence of z-direction external magnetic field.

+Assuming the fermi level cross the upper bands, the demo calculates the Berry curvature as well as orbital moment distribution in the discretized k-space.

+You can subsitute your own non-interacting Hamiltonian and model parameters to do your own calculations.

 ## Requirement
-Mathematica 10.0 or higher
+Tested in Mathematica 10.0 and higher versions.

 Optional: [MaTeX](https://github.com/szhorvat/MaTeX) package for using LaTeX in Mathematica